What is a noun?

 - Blood is thicker than water.

-To give clear picture of abstract nouns, we show some then in a table.
+To give a clear picture of abstract nouns, see this table.

 States | Qualities | Actions |